 5) Any information provided by Wilderness Scotland on such matters as climate, clothing, baggage, travel, accommodation, special equipment etc. is given in good faith but without responsibility on the part of Wilderness Scotland.

 6a) It is a fundamental booking condition that you accept the hazards involved in this sort of trip and you accept that in visiting remote and mountainous regions there is an element of on-tour flexibility.
 The itinerary stated in the trip dossier is indicative only and not a guarantee that a particular route will be followed or place reached.
 You must acknowledge that delays and alterations and their results, such as inconvenience and discomfort, are possible where unforeseen circumstances arise.
 You must have a level of fitness commensurate with your chosen trip and you are responsible for bringing the appropriate equipment, details of which will be sent to you at the time of booking.
 If, in the opinion of the Wilderness Scotland Guide or Staff, your fitness or equipment may compromise the safety of a trip we reserve the right to cancel or terminate your holiday.
-In these circumstances you will not be entitled to a refund nor compensation.
+The full description of condition 6a also applies following an on-trip accident or injury, even if you are cleared to continue with physical activity by a medical professional.
+In these circumstances, you will not be entitled to a refund nor compensation.

 7) Accommodation is usually in twin or double rooms unless stated otherwise and we request that clients who book individually share a twin room.
 Where a single room is requested, we will try to accommodate this but a single supplement will often apply – please check at the time of booking.
 When making a booking you accept that this additional supplement may apply and, where appropriate, you will be advised and invoiced for the relevant amount.
 On some itineraries please note that no single accommodation is available.